AaronBeaudoin/omelette/README.md

 ## Pending Features

 ### Functions Features

+THIS STUFF IS GENERALLY ALL OUT-OF-DATE BECAUSE IT IS OVER-ENGINEERING FOR VERCEL

 - **`_dispatch` Edge Function**
   _Rather than accessing all functions directly, the app will interact with functions via a `_dispatch` function which is rewritten to for all paths at `/fn/**`.
 This function runs at the edge so it has no cold-start, and itself handles calls to all serverless functions acting sort of like a middleware.
 This architecture lets us easily use the `_dispatch` function to handle redirecting to prebuilt queries, revalidating on-demand, and skipping builders with a preview mode._